gsallen/drupal-modules/README.md

 # drupal-modules

-Drupal modules built or customized by the Electronic Text Centre, UNB Libraries.
+This repository is contains Drupal modules built or customized by the Electronic Text Centre, UNB Libraries.
+The master repository, however, contains no data.
+All modules are tracked and contained within their own branches of this repository.

-## More details go here.